praekelt/feersum-nlu-api-wrappers/README.rst

 Install Option 1 - Using make
 =============================

-To install the dependencies required to run the module's examples run:
+Clone the repo and then to install the dependencies required to run the module's examples run:

 .. code-block:: sh